wyatt727/LSPosed-Framework/modules/NetworkGuard/API.md

 ## Configuration via `SecurityManager`

 Modules or a central UI should configure network rules (allow/block lists, app restrictions) via the `SecurityManager` API.
-NetworkGuard listens to `SecurityManager` events and applies these rules.
+NetworkGuard listens to `SecurityManager` events and applies these rules based on its hooks, which are implemented using `io.github.libxposed.api.XposedInterface` and `io.github.libxposed.api.Hooker` classes.

-## Hot Reloading
+## Settings and Module Reloading

-Implements `IHotReloadable`.
-The `onHotReload()` method:
-- Cleans up existing Xposed hooks.
+The `libxposed-api` does not define a standardized hot-reloading mechanism comparable to older Xposed versions.
+If NetworkGuard's settings (e.g., rules fetched from `SecurityManager` or other configurations) need to be reloaded dynamically at runtime without a full process restart, this would typically involve:
-- Removes itself as a listener from `SecurityManager`.
+-   The module implementing a listener for specific intents (e.g., broadcasts from a settings UI).
-- Re-initializes `SecurityManager` and `AnalyticsManager` instances (if context is available).
-- Re-adds itself as a listener to the new `SecurityManager` instance.
-- Re-installs core network hooks.
+-   Upon receiving such an intent, the module would re-fetch its configuration and update its internal state.
+-   Re-applying Xposed hooks is generally not done lightly and might not be necessary if the hook logic itself is data-driven (i.e., refers to the reloaded configuration).

 ## Interactions

 -   **Listens to**: `SecurityManager` (for rule changes and firewall events).
--   **Uses**: `AnalyticsManager` (for tracking hook performance), `LoggingHelper`.
+-   **Uses**: `AnalyticsManager` (if applicable, for tracking hook performance), `LoggingHelper`.

-## Notes on Context Initialization Issue

-(This note is for developers reading the API, assuming the context fix attempt in code was not fully successful via automated edit)

-The initialization of `mContext` in `initZygote` (and thus the early initialization of `SecurityManager` and `AnalyticsManager`) is problematic as `StartupParam.modulePath` is a String, not a Context.
-The module attempts to initialize these managers using `XposedBridge.sInitialApplication` or later in `handleLoadPackage`.
-If these managers are not available when hooks are made (especially core hooks in `initZygote`), those hooks might not be able to enforce security policies until the managers are fully initialized.
-This is a known issue requiring careful handling or a framework-level solution for context provisioning in `initZygote`.
+-   **Core Hooking**: Implemented using `io.github.libxposed.api.XposedInterface` and `io.github.libxposed.api.Hooker` within its `IXposedModule` lifecycle methods (`onZygote`, `onSystemServer`, `onPackageLoaded`).